Introduction to Deep Learning Research

 - diagrams and schematics (abstract graphical language),

-- graphs (function plotting and asymtotic behaviour),
+- graphs (function plotting and asymptotic behaviour),

 - physics (reducing systems to their base parts to identify emerging collective behaviours), and